New Zealand’s leading small group tour operator

 We kept running backpacker trips and pretty soon we knew everyone all around the country, and our tours were super popular.

-Fast forward to today and our trips have matured, we now visit the same amazing spots but these days we happily rest in comfort at the end of each day in our 4-star hotels as opposed to pitching a tent and opening a can of beans for dinner!
+Fast forward to today and our trips have matured, we now visit the same amazing spots but these days we happily rest in comfort at the end of each day in hotels as opposed to pitching a tent and opening a can of beans for dinner!

 MoaTrek turned 50 in 2021!